via Imago

 Article continues below this ad

 Brunson’s alleged dive was so next-level, so brazen, that only the reigning champ of drawing phantom fouls could possibly offer a worthy rebuttal.
 Look, Brunson balled out with 36 points, trying to carry the Knicks.
 But this one play?
-It’s become a thing, especially with the Knicks now staring down an 0-2 barrel.
-Every little thing feels massive right now for them.
-But hold up – because the internet is never a one-sided street, right?
+It became the biggest thing, especially with the Knicks now staring down a 0-2 barrel.

 What’s your perspective on: